The Fine Foundation Wild Seas Centre

 Entry fee

-There is access to South West Coast Path and a footpath to Kimmeridge Village, or you can try our snorkel trail.
-Cliff paths are steep in places and the rockpools are slippery & uneven.
+There is access to the South West Coast Path and a footpath to Kimmeridge Village, or you can try our snorkel trail.
+Cliff paths are steep in places and the rockpools can be slippery and uneven.

 Access

-The area around the marine centre is accessible, however terrain can be uneven so sturdy footwear is advisable.
+The area around the Wild Seas Centre is accessible; please note however that the terrain can be uneven, so sturdy footwear is advisable.

 Dogs